eaccooper5/project_1/README.md

 ## Contributing
 Thank you for considering contributing to this project!
 Contributions are welcomed and encouraged.

+## Written Analysis
+Written analysis containing finidings, trends, and implcations.
+Written analysis also contains analytical questions posed during the project and visual aids that displays results and findings.

+## Presentation
+Presentation containing executive summary, overview of data, aprroach to goals, conclusions, and next steps

 ### Note
 The NaN values in the output indicate missing data.